stibbons1990/hex/docs/blog/posts/2026-01-25-migrating-kubernetes-volumes-to-longhorn.md

 Most of the currently running applications are designed as monolithic services that rely on a single local database (SQLite) or a local file system (e.g. Home Assistant), making them **Active-Passive** by nature.
-However, several can be adapted for Active-Active HA with specific configurations: Pomerium and Homepage are stateless, Grafana can have its SQLite database replaced by Postgres or MySQL, but ony InfluxDB 3.0 supports clustering.
+However, several can be adapted for Active-Active High Availability with specific configurations: Pomerium and Homepage are stateless, Grafana can have its SQLite database replaced by Postgres or MySQL, but ony InfluxDB 3.0 supports clustering.

 ## From `hostPath` to Longhorn